Random walks on finite nilpotent groups driven by long-jump measures: Volume estimates

 \section{Volume estimates}

-For proving the doubling statement of Theorem \ref{thm:intro-doubling}, there are two main ingredients: (1) a result from \cite{SalZhe2015:1047} that shows doubling with respect to $\cost{\cdot}$ for free nilpotent groups and (2) the finite version of Lemma 1.1 from \cite{Gui1973:379} stated below, which allows us to translate doubling from the free nilpotent group to the finite nilpotent group.
+For proving the doubling statement of Theorem \ref{thm:intro-doubling}, there are two main ingredients: (1) \cite[Example 1.5]{SalZhe2015:1047} that shows doubling with respect to $\cost{\cdot}$ for free nilpotent groups and (2) the finite version of \cite[Lemma 1.1]{Gui1973:379} stated below, which allows us to translate doubling from the free nilpotent group to the finite nilpotent group.

-\begin{lem} [Lemma 1.1 from \cite{Gui1973:379}] Let $G$ be a finitely-generated countable group acting on a set $X$, which we will write on the right.
+\begin{lem} [{\cite[Lemma 1.1]{Gui1973:379}}] Let $G$ be a finitely-generated countable group acting on a set $X$, which we will write on the right.
 Let $A$ and $B$ be finite subsets of $G$, and $Y$ a subset of $X$.
 Then,

 \end{lem}